Embedded CQL with cds.ql

 Specifies the alias which you can refer to in other functions:

-These methods allow to fill in corresponding CQL clauses with predicate expressions, which can be specified in different variants:
+These two methods fill in corresponding CQL clauses with predicate expressions.

 Assumed we got some user input as follows: